Remote and Rural Primary Care Research and Evaluation funding opportunity

 Information Sessions

-If you are thinking of applying for funding but would like to know more, or ask us questions about the funding opportunity, we are hosting information sessions throughout the year to give you the opportunity to do just that.
+If you are thinking of applying for funding but would like to know more, or ask us questions about your research project, there are weekly drop-in sessions available to book with a senior member of our team.

 Footnotes